jianhewang/firebase-vercel/README.md

   - User can login with Google or GitHub account
   - Website will redirect to the todo page after the successful login

+- Dec 12 - Add To Do item to cloud firestore
+  - New add item page UI setup
+  - User can add new to do items into the firestore

 ## License
 Educational purpose only.
 Copyright 2021.